 Ludmilla Petrushevskaya was born in Moscow in 1938 and is the only indisputable canonical writer currently writing in Russian today.
-She is the author of more than fifteen collections of prose, among them the short novel The Time: Night, shortlisted for the Russian Booker Prize in 1992, and Svoi Krug, a modern classic about the 1980's Soviet intelligentsia.
+She is the author of more than fifteen collections of prose, among them this short novel The Time: Night, shortlisted for the Russian Booker Prize in 1992, and Svoi Krug, a modern classic about 1980s Soviet intelligentsia.
 Petrushevskaya is equally important as a playwright: since the 1980s her numerous plays have been staged by the best Russian theater companies.
 In 2002, Petrushevskaya received Russia's most prestigious prize, The Triumph, for lifetime achievement.
 She lives in Moscow.

 For more on our cookies and changing your settings click here